 Version Description of Change Authored by Date 1.0 Document created from merger of parts of Financial Regulations, Procurement Strategy, and Procurement Policy (procurement spend profile still to be updated, and Equalities Assessment to be completed) H Robertson March 2021 1.1 Updated following discussion at F&GP Committee.
 Additional information added relating to setting targets and monitoring performance.
 Spend analysis updated.
-Removed reference to OJEU H Robertson June 2021
+Removed reference to OJEU H Robertson June 2021 1.2 Update to reflect World Trade Organisation thresholds.
+K Robb May 2023

-1 Foreword
+Distribution List

+1.0 Introduction
-This document has been designed to ensure compliance with relevant legislation and Scottish Funding Council requirements.
-It is aligned with the College's Strategic Ambition.

-Legislation requires us to:

-- maintain a public contracts register on our website - increase the scope of our regulated procurements; and - meet the sustainable procurement duty.

-Our regulated spend is below £5m per annum, so we do not have to comply with all legislative requirements, however we have chosen to:

-- integrate procurement strategy and policy, and have adopted an action planning process as best practice - provide regular reports on Procurement Practices and Value for Money to the Audit Committee.

-This document sets challenging but realistic goals for our procurement activities, which will be regularly and openly reviewed.

-Successful implementation can only be achieved by everyone involved in the procurement of goods and services working in partnership with our Procurement function and collaboratively with our partners across the education and wider public sector.

-Working together we can help achieve our Strategic Ambition, enhance learning experiences and outcomes, and significantly contribute to the future success and sustainability of the College through meeting requirements for products and services, and reinvesting savings from procurement activities in front line delivery.
+- 1.1 This document has been designed to ensure compliance with relevant legislation and Scottish Funding Council requirements.
+It is aligned with the College's Strategic Ambition. - 1.2 Legislation requires us to: - maintain a public contracts register on our website - increase the scope of our regulated procurements; and - meet the sustainable procurement duty. - 1.3 Our regulated spend is below £5m per annum, so we do not have to comply with all legislative requirements, however we have chosen to: - integrate procurement strategy and policy, and have adopted an action planning process as best practice - provide regular reports on Procurement Practices and Value for Money to the Audit Committee. - 1.4 This document sets challenging but realistic goals for our procurement activities, which will be regularly and openly reviewed. - 1.5 Successful implementation can only be achieved by everyone involved in the procurement of goods and services working in partnership with our Procurement function and collaboratively with our partners across the education and wider public sector. - 1.6 Working together we can help achieve our Strategic Ambition, enhance learning experiences and outcomes, and significantly contribute to the future success and sustainability of the College through meeting requirements for products and services, and reinvesting savings from procurement activities in front line delivery.

-Hazel Robertson Vice Principal - Finance and Corporate Services

-2 Strategic Intent
+2.0 Strategic Intent

-2.1 Vision

-Through effective procurement processes, we will support organisational strategy, secure value for money and contribute to financial sustainability, whilst meeting statutory obligations, with particular regard to procurement regulations, equalities and environmental legislation.
+- 2.1 Vision Through effective procurement processes, we will support organisational strategy, secure value for money and contribute to financial sustainability, whilst meeting statutory obligations, with particular regard to procurement regulations, equalities and environmental legislation. - 2.2 Context The Procurement Reform (Scotland) Act 2014 provides a national legislative framework for sustainable public procurement that supports Scotland's economic growth.

-2.2 Context

-The Procurement Reform (Scotland) Act 2014 provides a national legislative framework for sustainable public procurement that supports Scotland's economic growth.